 What constitutes sexual assault?

-When a person is found guilty of sexual assault, the maximum penalty could be a 10 year custodial prison sentence.
+When a defendant is found guilty of sexual assault, the maximum penalty is 10 years’ imprisonment.

 Assault by penetration

-The Sexual Offences Act outlines that Assault by penetration is illegal; this means that it is an offence for a male or female to penetrate the vagina or anus of another person without their consent.
-Penetration can be by a part of the body, e.g. fingers, or anything else that is not a body part, used for the purpose of penetration (with sexual intent).
+Assault by penetration is a serious sexual assault under the 2003 Act.
+This means that it is an offence for anyone to penetrate the vagina or anus of another person without their consent.
+Penetration can take place by use of a part of the body, eg. fingers, or anything that is not a body part that is used for the purpose of penetration (with sexual intent).